Read my thoughts about Part 2 of Ponniyin Selvan here and how Part 1 differs from the books here

 Poonguzhali, the rebel

 Poonguzhali is the definition of a strong, fiercely independent woman.
 As a boat woman, her favorite thing to do is rowing her boat to Sri Lanka and back, braving the high tides, alone.
-She does what she likes, says what she wants, and doesn’t take shit from anybody.
+She does what she likes, speaks her mind, and doesn’t take shit from anybody.
 I loved her spunk and I loved how she was the exact opposite of Vaanathi.

 The opposite of what happened with Vaanathi happens with Poonguzhali.
 You love the character in the beginning for her uncouth, wild ways.
 But the vindictiveness she develops, though understandable, makes you like her lesser and lesser.